sptankard/digitalsecuritycurriculum/index.rst

 devices and software.
 Just like security paralysis, this person typically does not know where to start.

-If this is your case, it can help to focus on the security principles behind the technology.
-Technology changes quickly and can be confusing, but fundamental security principlesthreat modeling/risk assessment, tradeoffs, and deciding who and what to trustcan all act as steadfast guides as technology changes and evolves.
+If this is your case,
+it can help to focus on the security principles behind the technology.
+Technology changes quickly and can be confusing, but fundamental security principles -- threat modeling/risk assessment, tradeoffs, and deciding who and what to trust -- can all act as steadfast guides as technology changes and evolves.

 Security is more than just tools.
 It’s about adopting a “security mindset” over time.